(shatkarma Vs Panchkarma)

-Contraction and relaxation of anal sphincter in order to clean lower intestine through water or wind is called basti karma.
+The contraction and relaxation of the anal sphincter in order to clean the lower intestine through water or wind is called Basti karma.
 This is the ancient version of enemas or colonic irrigation.
-It involves drawing air or water in to the lower intestine via the anus and then expelling it.
+It involves drawing air or water into the lower intestine via the anus and then expelling it.
 This aims to cleanse the lower part of the colon and removes heat from the system.

-Benefits : There is a rich supply of blood vessels and nerves at the anus; it is these blood vessels creating haemorrhoids, bleeding, scabbing and rectal pain.
-Basti kriya cleanse the colon, removes excess heat and supports the function of the whole elimination system, encouraging strain-free elimination.
+Benefits: There is a rich supply of blood vessels and nerves at the anus; it is these blood vessels creating hemorrhoids, bleeding, scabbing and rectal pain.
+Basti Kriya cleanses the colon, removes excess heat and supports the function of the whole elimination system, encouraging strain-free elimination.

-Enlargement of the spleen and all diseases arising from excess wind, bile and mucus are eliminated from the body.
-By practicing basti the appetite increases, the body glows, excess doshas are destroyed and the dhatu, senses and mind are purified.
+Enlargement of the spleen and all diseases arising from excess wind, bile, and mucus are eliminated from the body.
+By practicing Basti the appetite increases, the body glows, excess doshas are destroyed and the Bhatu, senses, and mind are purified.

-Involves cleaning the nasal passages and throat as well with luke warm saline water (jala-neti), or with cotton thread (Sutra-neti).
-Other netis are done with milk (dugdha-neti) or ghee (ghritha-neti
+Involves cleaning the nasal passages and throat as well with lukewarm saline water (Jala-Neti), or with cotton thread (Sutra-Neti).
+Another Netis is done with milk (Dugdha-Neti) or ghee (Ghritha-Neti)

 The aim of the practice is to purify the breathing path right from the nostrils to the throat.
 It removes mucus and pollution from the nasal cavities.
 It is also beneficial in reducing allergies and preventing colds, cough and sinus problems.
 It helps to clean the eyes, ears and Eustachian tube as well as increasing the awareness of Ajna chakra.